LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/azure-resource-providers.md

 Azure subscriptions come with a default set of Resource Providers to support creating various resources.
 For example, if you want to create a virtual machine, the *Microsoft.Compute* Resource Provider needs to be registered to the subscription to successfully create a virtual machine.

-To create resources that use Resource Providers that are not included in the default set provided with a new subscription, will need to be registered to the subscription by a user with subscription-level access, using one of the following methods:
+To create resources that use Resource Providers that are not included in the default set provided with a new subscription, will need to be registered to the subscription by a user with subscription-level access, **using one of the following methods**:

 - Pre-register all available or a specific Resource Provider to the subscription.
 - Create custom role-based access control to permit registrations of Resource Providers as-needed.

+> [!ALERT] It is only necessary to follow one of these methods, to register Resource Providers to your subscription.

 With both methods, Resource Providers are registered to the subscription using  Powershell commands.
 The additional Resource Providers are typically registered to the subscription in 1-10 minutes, after the Powershell commands have been executed.